nicofirst1/MotionBot/README.md

 ## Avaiable telgram commands

-These are the currently avaiable commands for the telegram bot
+These are the currently avaiable commands for the telegram bot, check out the /help command either in the *handlers.py* file or trhought the bot itself

 * /start - strat the bot and provide the password (you get only one chanche to type the correct one)
 * /photo - get a snapshot from the camera and send it trhought telegram